Smart Space-Saving Storage Ideas for Small Bathrooms

 Keep to Yourself

+If you regularly have visitors, keeping an organized guest bathroom is an easy way to make sure your loved ones feel welcome and at home.
 Guest bathrooms require frequent cleaning, so keep a plastic bin of necessary cleaning supplies in the largest cabinet.
 It's also good to stash a season's worth of toilet paper so that the guest doesn't have the awkward task of asking for more.

 Hide It in Plain Sight

 Copy: Because guests will be unfamiliar with the layout of your bathroom, it is best to leave important items—like a hair dryer—out in the open where they can see them.
 Place items on a mounted wall shelf or even a well-organized bathroom cart.

 Houseguests almost always forget something.
 Show some hospitality by providing a three-tier basket containing those easily forgotten items, like toothbrushes, toothpaste, and deodorant.
 It'll look both elegant and welcoming and make the most of your small space